Akshaykumar05/Keen-Able-Internship/README.md

 # Keen-Able-Internship
+In this repo I am summarising all the related things for this training.
+There are two part of this training
+1. Non-technical
+2. Technical

 ### Non-Tech (6 Tasks)
 1. Written Communication Skills/ Quality of Work/ Planning & Problem Solving Skills/ Teamwork- Diwali Decoration